Project

 It was also noticeable the benefits to staff in being able to get outside for a short time when their working conditions were so challenging.
 The design of the HALO gardens will provide these users a safe space for rest and reflection away from the clinical environment.
 I look forward to seeing the HALO gardens flourishing and thank all of those involved in their development.”

-Below are three newly installed HALO gardens can be found in Yoker, Stobill and Burton-on-Trent.
+Below are two recently installed HALO gardens can be found in Yoker and Burton-on-Trent.

 In April 2023, for the Esk Street site in Yoker, the install was celebrated with a special Seed Bom event.
 With the typically wet and occasionally sunny Scottish weather, this wild flower meadow should now be flourishing nicely.
 TCV Scotland prepared the site, and we later came in to install the benches.
 It’s exciting to think about how these will look once the trees and plants begin to take over.